knarkzel/twitter/README.md

 - HTMX

 For developer experience, following will be used:

-- Vercel for hosting
+- Vercel for hosting (and integration with Supabase)
-- linear.app for project management
+- linear.app for project management (and integration with GitHub)

 This is inspired by trying to figure out the easiest and most productive way for a 1-man team to build an app for production.
 Similar to what Ruby on Rails or Phoenix LiveView provides.